 Open the Build Triggers page in the Google Cloud Platform Console.

 Select one of the following host repositories for your build source:

 - Cloud Source Repository

-To build your source on a Git repo, Container Builder performs a shallow clone of the repo.
+To build your source on a Git repo, Cloud Build performs a shallow clone of the repo.
 This means that only the single commit that triggered the build is checked out in the workspace to build.
-Container Builder does not check out any other branches or history.
+Cloud Build does not check out any other branches or history.
 This is done for efficiency, so that builds don't have to wait to fetch the whole repository and history just to build a single commit.